tomaschyly/tch_common_widgets/README.md

 There are some limitations, mainly if you want to use custom font family, you need to integrate it with iOS as you do on iOS apps.

 **Tip:** if your custom font does not work, remember that iOS does not use filenames, but actual font family name.

+### SelectionFormFieldWidget

+* works with **CommonTheme** and **standalone**

+Custom replacement for DropdownButton, looks like normal TextFormFieldWidget and supports Focus navigation and Form validation.

 ### IconButtonWidget